 The U.S. dollar has been determined to be the functional currency for the net assets of our German operations.
 The transactions are recorded in the local currencies and are remeasured at each reporting date using the historical rates for nonmonetary assets and liabilities and current exchange rates for monetary assets and liabilities at the balance sheet date.
 Exchange gains and losses from the remeasurement of monetary assets and liabilities are recognized in other income (loss).
-We recognized a loss of approximately (\$5,395) and (\$2,142) respectively, for the three-month periods ended March 31, 2020 and 2019.
+The Company recognized a gain of approximately \$13,300 and \$100, respectively, for the three-month and nine-month periods ended September 30, 2020 and a loss of approximately (\$16,800) and (\$8,400), respectively, for the three and nine-month periods ended September 30, 2019, respectively.